- You are viewing a Navigating Care library resource.

 HOW should this medicine be used?

 Pexidartinib comes as a capsule to take by mouth.
-It is usually taken twice daily on an empty stomach at least 1 hour before or 2 hours after a meal or snack.
+It is usually taken two times a day with a low-fat meal or snack (about 400 calories, 11–14 grams fat).
+Ask your doctor for examples of foods that contain 11–14 grams of fat that you can eat when you take pexidartinib.
+Taking pexidartinib with a high-fat meal (about 800–1000 calories, 55–65 grams fat) may cause side effects.
+Do not take pexidartinib without food.
 Take pexidartinib at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take pexidartinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not open, chew, or crush them.

 If you vomit after taking pexidartinib, do not take another dose.
 Continue your regular dosing schedule.

 Your doctor may decrease your dose of pexidartinib or permanently or temporarily stop your treatment.
 This depends on how well the medication works for you and the side effects you experience.
 Be sure to tell your doctor how you are feeling during your treatment with pexidartinib.

 - tell your doctor and pharmacist if you are allergic to pexidartinib, any other medications, or any of the ingredients in pexidartinib capsules.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.